sullivan986/wch-sdk/README.md

 # wch-sdk
 CMake SDK port for Qinheng Universal MCU.

-<strong>warning</strong>: This repository can only be used under linux.

-<strong>warning</strong>: This repository is primarily focused on c++ support for a number of reasons.

-<strong>warning</strong>: This example is mainly based on ch32v307, please refer to the official EVT for other chip routines.

 ## support content
 Currently only some chips are supported, if you need more support you can contact me.
 |universal MCU|                        |BLE MCU      |                        |